Proctoring Information for Students

 Filling out the Paperwork for Your School

 Your proctor will be the Reference Department at the Burlington Public Library.
 It is best if it is designated as such on your school's paperwork in order to give you maximum flexibility in scheduling exams.
 If just one of us is designated as your proctor, you must take your exam only when that one person is available.
-If names must be supplied, we are Donna Manoogian, Shelley Sloboder and Justin Acosta.
+If names must be supplied, we are Justin Acosta, Shelley Sloboder and Daphne Schigiel.
 Please list us all so that any one of us can proctor your exam.

 Statement for the School